earth-month-banner-2

 We believe that using active and sustainable forms of transportation is the best way to get to Evergreen Brick Works year-round!
 For Earth Month, we want to encourage you to use transportation like the FREE Shuttle Bus, public transit, biking or hiking to get to the site if you can.
 Let’s collectively try to lower our emissions from travel!

-Shuttle Bus: The free Shuttle Bus runs seven days a week, all year round.
+Shuttle Bus: Hop on the nature express!
+Our free Shuttle Bus runs seven days a week, all year round.
 It departs every 30-45 minutes from Broadview Station.
-See the schedule here.
+Bonus: We’re adding additional shuttles during Earth Month on Sundays between 9:30-3:30 to make your low-carbon trip here even easier!

 Public Transit: TTC service is available via the 28 Bayview South bus from Davisville subway station.
 It runs from 6am – 1am from Monday to Saturday and 8am –6pm on Sundays.
 For more information, please see the TTC website.
 Pets are permitted if they’re leashed or in a carrier.
 This route is wheelchair accessible.